Associated Motor Cycles: After World War II

-Vic Eastwood, Chris Horsfield, and Dave Nicoll were signed to race these Matchless Motorcross bikes.
+Vic Eastwood, Chris Horsfield, and Dave Nicoll were signed to race these Matchless Motocross bikes.

 Decline

 By the late 1960s, competition from Japan had driven the British motorcycle industry into a precipitous decline.
 In 1966 AMC collapsed and was reformed as Norton-Villiers under Manganese Bronze Holdings.
-This only staved off the problems for a little while and Norton-Villers eventually went into liquidation in 1974.
-Norton was reformed with financial assistance from the British government as Norton-Villiers-Triumph (NVT) actually incorporating the majority of BSAs motorcycle concerns but omitting the BSA name for Triumph.
+This only staved off the problems for a little while and Norton-Villiers eventually went into liquidation in 1974.
+Norton was reformed with financial assistance from the British government as Norton Villiers Triumph (NVT) actually incorporating the majority of BSAs motorcycle concerns but omitting the BSA name for Triumph.
 In part due to a labour dispute, NVT later went into receivership in 1974.

 AJS Motorcycles 1974 –

 Following the final collapse of NVT, the AJS name was bought by former works rider and competition manager Fluff Brown who continued production of the AJS Stormer in 250 and 360cc capacities.
 The company, AJS Motorcycles, still owned by the Brown family, now imports and retails small capacity motorcycles manufactured in China under the AJS name, whilst maintaining the spares supply for the Stormer models.